 At a Glance

-- Tasks: Manage HR tasks and support office operations for a week.
+- Tasks: Manage HR tasks and keep the office running smoothly for a week.

 - Company: Join a leading global entertainment firm in the heart of London.

-- Benefits: Earn £30 per hour with holiday pay, working in a vibrant office.
+- Benefits: Earn £30 per hour plus holiday pay, working in a vibrant office environment.

-- Why this job: Gain hands-on HR experience while working in a dynamic industry.
+- Why this job: Gain valuable HR experience while working in a dynamic industry with a fun culture.

-- Qualifications: HR experience, especially in recruitment, is essential.
+- Qualifications: HR experience, especially in recruitment, and strong organisational skills are essential.

 - Other info: Temporary role from 19th - 27th June, core hours 10am-6pm.